fahimc/Strict/README.md

 Strict
 ======

-JavaScript library which check variable types and flags incorrect values.
+A JavaScript library that checks variable types and will flag incorrect values when you try to set them.

 ##Types that are supported